pcmarts/Collab-Room-Telegram-App/docs/discovery/query-optimization.md

 2. Implement selective loading of related data based on what's actually needed by the client
 3. Add query result caching for frequently accessed cards
 4. Implement database indexing strategy specifically optimized for the discovery cards query pattern
+5. Consider pre-computing nested data structures on the server to avoid client-side transformations
+6. Implement a consistent data structure standard for both server and client to minimize transformation needs